oit-ipbl/Integration/team_exercise/team_exercise2.md

 **Make interesting games!**

-- Make a presentation slide which explains your games.
+- Make a poster which explains your games.

   - Team name and member list.
   - Overview of the mini game created by tour team.